quinscape/automaton-js/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-rowClasses | func | Function to produce additional classes for each row ( context => classes ) tableClassName | string | Additional classes to set on the table element. (default is "table-hover table-striped table-bordered")
+filterTimeout | number | Timeout in milliseconds for the filter inputs.
+The actual update of the filter will be delayed until this many milliseconds have passed since the last filter change. rowClasses | func | Function to produce additional classes for each row ( context => classes ) tableClassName | string | Additional classes to set on the table element. (default is "table-hover table-striped table-bordered")
 # DataGrid Examples